growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 - _Lending and Investor apps:_ Applications used by originators and investors to create and fund projects, and to monitor their performance.
 - _Impact portal:_ An open-source standalone web application that can use aggregated data from the protocol to display a dashboard presenting the global impact of the marketplace.

-The front-facing applications are connected to Growr node via an API layer, which is responsible for the authentication and authorisation of the users, as well as for the communication with the core services of the protocol.
+The front-facing applications are connected to the Growr node via an API layer, which is responsible for the authentication and authorization of the users, as well as for the communication with the core services of the protocol.

 ## Growr core services

-The backend of Growr node consists of a group of services that are maintained as open-source software under an open license but can be extended following the community and product guidelines.
+The backend of the Growr node consists of a group of services that are maintained as open-source software under an open license but can be extended following the community and product guidelines.
 All the services in these groups are deployed with proof that the running service has a well-known identity or a public key, and its code is identical to the source code in the Growr repositories.

 ### Identity services

 The Growr protocol’s core identity services are:

-- _Identity (SSCR agent) service:_ A custodial service that operates the self-sovereign credit record (SSCR) of the user with his permissions.
+- _Identity (SSCR agent) service:_ A custodial service that operates the self-sovereign credit record (SSCR) of the user with his permission.
 - _Credential issuing service:_ Issues verifiable credentials based on data received or verified for given borrowers.
-- _Credential verification service:_ Verifies presentations of credentials in order to access funding.
+- _Credential verification service:_ Verifies presentations of credentials to access funding.
 - _User management service_: A service that is responsible for registration and management of the node applications’ users.

 To be trusted by all participants, the Credential issuing and the Credential verification services will have well-known DIDs and deployment addresses.